gnome-pomodoro/gnome-pomodoro/README.md

         sudo yum install gnome-common intltool vala vala-tools glib2-devel gobject-introspection-devel gtk3-devel gnome-desktop3-devel libcanberra-devel dbus-glib-devel gstreamer1-devel upower-devel google-droid-sans-fonts

-3. Build it and install:
+3. Build it and install

         ./autogen.sh --prefix=/usr --datadir=/usr/share
         make
         sudo make install

+4. Close gnome-pomodoro

+   If you're updating, you need to close running background service by opening Preferences and clicking Quit it the AppMenu or by ```killall gnome-pomodoro``` in terminal.

-4. Launch it:
+5. Launch it

         gnome-pomodoro